AlessandroDiR/hackathon/README.md

   - Francesco Carenvali

 ## What the program does
-- takes an html page passed by URL
+<li>:pushpin: takes an html page passed by URL</li>
-- extracts the 20 words that appeared most frequently in the html page
+<li>:pushpin: extracts the 20 words that appeared most frequently in the html page</li>
-- creates a table with these 20 words with occurences number and the percentage occurrences
+<li>:pushpin: creates a table with these 20 words with occurences number and the percentage occurrences</li>
-- creates a word cloud with these 20 words
+<li>:pushpin: creates a word cloud with these 20 words</li>
-- rewrites the same text of the article with a bold style for each word of the 20 found words
+<li>:pushpin: rewrites the same text of the article with a bold style for each word of the 20 found words</li>
-- saves the results on a database
+<li>:pushpin: saves the results on a database</li>
-- lets the user reload previous researches
+<li>:pushpin: lets the user reload previous researches</li>

 ## Getting started
 :point_down: